4th ISFMS—Biochemistry, Molecular Biology and Druggability of Proteins

-There is a huge number of tourists visiting Florence and Tuscany each year, all over the year.
-For this reason the accommodation should be booked in advance.
-There are is a large number of hotels, B&Bs, Airbnb-s or apartments which can be booked online by using booking.com or similar services.
-The bets location to choose would be around the Santa Maria Novella train station or city center, from where it is possible to arrive in 15 min to the conference site will take roughly 15 minutes.
+There are huge numbers of tourists visiting Florence and Tuscany each year, in every season.
+For this reason, the accommodation should be booked in advance.
+There is a large number of hotels, B&Bs, Airbnbs or apartments which can be booked online by using booking.com or similar services.
+The best location to choose would be around the Santa Maria Novella train station or city centre, where the journey to the conference site will take roughly 15 minutes.

 Beware of Unauthorized Registration and Hotel Solicitations